laboon/CS1530_Summer2018/exercises/4/exercise4.md

 ```

 You may show me (or email me) your completed project for three points extra credit on the next deliverable.

+Additionally, the fastest project (measuring real time, run on my four core computer) done CORRECTLY by the end of the class will win a prize (only valid for groups of one or two).